Resources

 Create connection.
 Care.
 Build trust.
 Show empathy.

-If your work is about helping other humans to heal, the relationship between trauma and the body will show up in your practice.
 It might be named as ‘trauma’ by your clients.
 It might not.
-The language matters less than recognising that we all store the effects of difficult experiences in our bodies.
-Especially if those experiences were overwhelming, or if there wasn’t the opportunity to process the experience safely afterwards.
+What matters is recognising that we all store the effects of difficult experiences in our bodies.

 These 7 books offer a great introduction to the ways our bodies register trauma and stress, and the possibilities of healing through compassion and connection.